dev-bootcamp-2019/final-project-saymrwulf/README.md

 Also, as we are using a particular withdraw pattern in which every user must call an isolated withdraw function that deals with unsuccessful withdraws.
 ### Race Conditions & Front Running
 Users who manipulate the gas price of their transaction are possible attackers.
 As we use a commit/reveal schema, this sort of attack should not be a problem.
 However, right now we only use a one-sided schema (only the challenger commits, the other player accepts and reveals immediately).
 One could increase security by extending the commit/reveal protocol to the second player as well, at the cost of an additional roundtrip.
 Another piece of information that could lead to a frontrunning attacks is the ammount of Ether at stake.
 Maybe an attacker has an advantage and just waits for an opportunity to cash out, which is an incentive worth investing in targeted attacks on particular users.
-Then there is the second class of attacker: miners who could be bribed or are players as well.
-This is a different playing field and has to be taken care by the protocol itself, e.g. by introducing advanced cryptography into the EVM (as an opcode; it is simply too expensive to implement everything from primitives and pay the gasfees.)
+Then there is the second class of attacker: miners who could be bribed or are players/stakeholders as well.
+This is a different playing field and has to be taken care of by the protocol itself, e.g. by introducing advanced cryptography into the EVM.
+There exists an interesting construction called VDF (Verifyable Delay Function) that could be used to level the playing field of stakeholders in terms of timings.
+(This is another prospect for further exploration.)
-### Dos
+### DoS